2021 Conference USA Football Championship Game: First half

 The UTSA offense did not let up to begin the game's second quarter.
-Starting their possession on their own 25-yard-line, it again took the Roadrunners three plays to reach midfield, and they converted a third down shortly thereafter to prolong the drive.
-A 24-yard pass from running back Brenden Brady to receiver Zakhari Franklin gave UTSA the ball inside the WKU 10-yard-line, and Brady scored on a six-yard rush on the following play.
+Starting their possession on their own 25-yard line, it again took the Roadrunners three plays to reach midfield, and they converted a third down shortly thereafter to prolong the drive.
+A 24-yard pass from running back Brenden Brady to wide receiver Zakhari Franklin gave UTSA the ball inside the WKU 10-yard line, and Brady scored on a six-yard rush on the following play.
 Western Kentucky's ensuing drive was the first in the game to not result in points being scored, as the five-play series resulted in a 53-yard field goal missed wide left by placekicker Brayden Narveson.
 UTSA responded quickly; McCormick scored on a 65-yard touchdown rush on the very next play, increasing UTSA's lead to 28–13, in what would end up being the final score of the first half.
 The teams traded punts on each of their next drives; Western Kentucky lost a net total of one yard in the game's first three-and-out, and UTSA managed to pick up 33 yards but punted on 4th & 13 near midfield.
 The Hilltoppers had a chance to narrow the Roadrunners' lead at the end of the second quarter, but Narveson's 53-yard attempt, his second from that distance, was unsuccessful, leaving seven seconds on the clock.
 UTSA kneeled the ball and went to halftime leading 28–13.